ekapolc/ASR_classproject/g2p/README.md

 g2p.py --model model-5 --encoding UTF-8 --test dic5k.formatted.txt
 ```

 This will report two types of error.
 The string error is the percentage of incorrect pronunciations.
 The symbol error is the percentage of incorrect phonemes.
-You can think of symbol error as the WER, while the string error is the sentence error rate.
+Using ASR as a metaphore, you can think of symbol error as the WER, while the string error is the sentence error rate.

 From the report, you should see that the model has less than 1% error for both types.